Kuborros/FreedomManager/README.md

 If you don't trust random .exe from the internet, thats good!
 You can check the code (including solution files, you can sneak _spicy_ things in there), and compile it yourself from the github repo.
-Visual Studio 2022 will happily load and set it all up for you.
+Visual Studio 2022/2026 will happily load and set it all up for you.

 Additionally, here is the VirusTotal scan result: [Here](https://www.virustotal.com/gui/file/9da4a498507cae1ec9456d071b76fb760ca4e43622eff04ccee6176255547c24).
 I know MaxSecure shows it as "sus" (literaly), but if you check online its a common issue, like in [this example](https://www.reddit.com/r/antivirus/comments/qo9vus/is_this_safe_and_false_positive_from_virustotal/).
 And their 'report false positive' webpage 404s me.

 As for Theta, let their official site speak for itself:
 "Bitdefender Theta: All detections are based on **machine learning** which do not include detection created by malware researchers. *High chances of false positive.*"

+I would wager that all the random false-positives would dissapear if i signed the app with a code signing certificate.
+However these cost ~$500 a year and i do not have that money just lying around to spend on such things.

 ## For modders: